hypertidy/filearchy/README.md

 - (*somehow*) detect the case when warp is not needed (3857-\>3857 or 4326-\>4326) and use RasterIO (translate) instead, it should be a bit faster - but how to encode that in the scheme vs. the run?
-- what is profile ‘raster’? tile in the input srs and extent, not global tiles sparse or otherwise
-- DONE implement xyz vs tms mode (I think it’s just nrow - row)
+- DONE implement xyz vs tms mode
-- driver and file extension options
+- driver and file extension options, we have png and jpeg
 - make it clear that byte-scaling is not mandatory, perfectly valid to have tiles of data like [tiles-prod](https://registry.opendata.aws/terrain-tiles/) and see